 ABSENCES BASED ON RELIGIOUS BELIEFS: A student who misses an examination or other assignment due to the observance of a religious holy day will be given the opportunity to complete the work missed.
-To be eligible for this opportunity, the student must notify me in writing of exams scheduled on dates he or she will be absent to observe a religious holy day.
+To be eligible for such relief, the student must notify me in writing of exams scheduled on dates he or she will be absent in order to observe a religious holy day.
 Notification must be made within the first fifteen (15) calendar days of the semester by written correspondence, delivered to me, and acknowledged as received by me.

 CHEATING: Honesty and integrity are very important characteristics of an accountant or any business person.
-Failure to perform within the bounds of accepted ethical standards is sufficient grounds for your discontinuance in this course with a grade of F and could lead to expulsion from the University.
+Failure to perform within the bounds of accepted ethical standards is sufficient grounds for your dismissal from this course with a grade of F and could lead to expulsion from the University.
 Failure to abide by the university's rules regarding academic dishonesty will not be tolerated in this course.
 University policy regarding this matter is a part of the UNT Code of Student Conduct and Discipline and can be found in the UNT Policy Manual, Vol. III, No. 18.1.11, and in the Student Handbook.
 The university's recently revised academic integrity policy can be found at http://vpaa.unt.edu/academic-integrity.htm.

 WITHDRAWALS: University policy relative to withdrawals will be followed.
-Students may drop a course without instructor consent though January 28th.
-Friday, February 22, 2013, is the last date for students to drop with an automatic grade of W. After February 22nd and through Tuesday, March 26, 2013, any student wishing to drop a class must have consent of the instructor and have earned a passing grade to that point in the course in order to receive a grade of W. Otherwise the student will receive a grade of WF.
+Students may drop a course without instructor consent through January 28th.
+Friday, February 22, 2013, is the last date for students to drop with an automatic grade of W. February 22nd and through Tuesday, March 26, 2013, any student wishing to drop a class must have the consent of the instructor, and must have earned a passing grade to that point in the course in order to receive a grade of W. Otherwise the student will receive a grade of WF.
 Students may not drop a course after Tuesday, March 26, 2013, unless he/she is withdrawing from the University.
 You should consult with your academic advisor prior to the above dates if you are considering dropping this course.

-AMERICANS WITH DISABILITIES ACT (ADA): If you are a student who requires accommodations in compliance with the ADA, please consult with me during the first week of the semester.
-As a faculty member, I will provide "reasonable accommodation" to any student with a disability, so as not to discriminate on the basis of that disability.
+AMERICANS WITH DISABILITIES ACT (ADA): If you are a student who requires accommodations under the ADA, please consult with me during the first week of the semester.
+I will provide "reasonable accommodation" to any student with a disability, so as not to discriminate on the basis of that disability.
 It is your responsibility to inform me of the disability at the beginning of the semester and provide me with documentation authorizing the specific accommodation.
 UNT's Office of Disability Accommodation (ODA), is responsible for verifying and implementing accommodations to ensure equal opportunity in all programs and activities.
-You must contact ODA who will instruct you how to proceed.
+You must contact ODA who will instruct you as to how to proceed.
 I recognize that any disclosure by a student of their need for accommodation is extremely sensitive.
-I assure you that all conversations and other communications will be kept protected and confidential and disclosed only on a need-to-know basis.
+I assure you that all conversations and other communications will be kept protected and confidential.

-COMMUNICATING WITH THE INSTRUCTOR: I want to be responsive to you when you reach out to me for my assistance.
+COMMUNICATING WITH THE INSTRUCTOR: When I interact with you I want to be responsive.
 If you will adopt the following suggestions, I will have a better chance of helping you in an effective and timely manner.

 - a.
 When leaving me a phone message, please speak clearly and slowly and make certain to leave me a number and time when I can return the phone call. - b.
-If you email me, do not assume that I received your email unless I confirm receipt.
+If you email me, do not assume that I received your email unless I confirm receipt. - c.
+When you see me in my office, it will be helpful for you to remind me of your name and the section you are in.

-- c.
-When you see me in my office, it will be helpful for you to remind me of your name and the section you are in. - Note: The best way to contact me will be email.
+Note: The best way to contact me will be email.